muhtasimhafiz/shipment-tracker/README.md

 Therefore whenever a user wants to track a shipment, I am generating the tracking information(randomly) from the shippo api asumming that this would be the response in live api.
 I am storing the response in the database.

+Intial event for shipment is assumed as CREATED.

 ## Supported Statuses

 The service supports the following shipment statuses:

+-   `CREATED`
 -   `DELIVERED`
 -   `LOST`
 -   `IN_TRANSIT`